jsfenfen/paper_fec/campfin/efilings/management/commands/readme.md

 The RSS feed contains a substantial amount of information, but just blinding hitting a single URL provides no data.
 In general I just create a filing object once we know one exists, and populate the data from the header in a subsequent step.

-Relevant scripts: **scrape_rss_filings** hits the rss feed; **find_filings** looks for filings based on the highest available fiiling number.
+Relevant scripts: **scrape_rss_filings** hits the rss feed; **find_new_filings** looks for filings based on the highest available fiiling number.
 Note that it's possible for find_filings to *miss* filings if they land out of order (this seems to not really happen), so it's important to keep running the rss script, which will catch anything that was missed.
 You could rely exclusively on the feed, it's just up to 5 minutes out of date.
 I haven't run find_filings more than once every few minutes, but it should be fine to run once a minute or so.

 Either script should create the filing object, but set the filing_is_downloaded char to 0.